MqMrMqR/Client/README.md

 It will be published publicly at any time.

 how to enable Activator?
-use curseForge or forge and Open "Mod Folder" then add the Activator.har file inside it u can use any mod show u the installed mod and see the Activator.jar
+use curseForge or forge and Open "Mods Folder" then add the Activator.jar file inside it u can use any mod show u the installed mod and see the Activator.jar

 by: unc0verTeam & roothide